spricew/spacex-dashboard/README.md

 - Display a list of SpaceX launches with mission details
 - View detailed information for each launch
+- Sort launches by date in ascending and descending order
 - Separate views for latest launch, recent launches, next launch and all launches
 - Reusable UI components for cards and layout
 - Responsive layout for desktop and mobile devices